Quantum Algorithms Research

 Quantum Adiabatic Algorithm:

-Start: $H(0) = H_{\text{init}}$ (easy to prepare ground state) End: $H(T) = H_{\text{problem}}$ (encodes solution)
+Start: $H(0) = H_{\text{init}}$ (whose ground state is easy to prepare).
+End: $H(T) = H_{\text{problem}}$ (whose ground state encodes the solution).

 Post-Quantum Cryptography

-Learning With Errors (LWE): Given (A, As + e) where e is small error, find s.
+Learning With Errors (LWE): given $(A, As + e)$ where $e$ is a small error, recover $s$.

 Quantum Shannon Theory